The Best TV Shows on Three

 • Crackhead

-Drug-addicted party animal Frankie has blown it all - her inheritance, her relationships, and most recently, her sister's husband.
+Drug-addicted party-animal Frankie has blown it all up - her inheritance, her relationships, and most recently, her sister's house.
 It's time to go to rehab.

 • The Strip